Wadrob/TaskTracker/README.md

 # Task Manager

 A simple command-line Task Manager application in Java that allows users to add, update, delete, mark, and list tasks stored in a JSON file.
+Did as a challenge from roadmap.sh.

 # Features